Skip to Content

 easy zero waste swaps for the whole house

 Having a clear, glass, non-branded container in my pantry allows me to see what foods need to be eaten and which ones I need to buy more of.
-It makes cooking meals faster, simpler, and most importantly PRETTIER.
+It makes cooking meals faster, simpler, and best of all… prettier!

 Of course, you don’t have to go out and buy mason jars.
 You can upcycle them from many of the jars you already own like mustard jars, jam jars, pasta sauce, etc.

-You can use mason jars outside of the kitchen, though!
+You can use mason jars outside of the kitchen too!
 Use them to store bits and bobbles, hair ties and clips, beads and other craft supplies, or bathroom products.

 Did you know that paper towels were actually a mistake product?